codeforpdx/dwellinglybackend/CONTRIBUTING.md

 Flask-RESTful uses the term "resources" in place of "controllers" in an MVC framework and that is also the term we use in this project.

 A resource's main job is to coordinate a response for the incoming request.
-If data is provided the resource will send that data to the schema for validation and deserialization.
+If data is provided, the resource will send that data to the schema for validation and deserialization.
 The resource will communicate with the model to query for data or insert/update a table row in the database.
 Finally, the resource will send a response back to the client.
 Resources can be found in the `resources` directory.

 Testing Resources: